 How to write a best man speech

-As nearly every best man speech goes; being Best Man is like making love to the Queen Mother, it’s a great honour but no one really wants to do it.
+The best man’s speech is a great honour but mostly no one really wants to do it.
 Of all the Wedding Day duties, it has the most pressure.
 Every eye will be on you, and more importantly their ears.
 There is a mild sense of relief being a groomsman for those that are not natural entertainers, as it is as highly anticipated as the first dance and throwing the bouquet.

 I have been in the audience to hear some of the worst best-man speeches you can imagine.
 By the same token, I have seen some memorable and funny best man speeches too.
 The key is definitely confidence and a good balance of stories and jokes.